SuperOfficeDocs/superoffice-docs/docs/api/netserver/search/selection/services/create-dynamic-services.md

 ### Save

-Once all the required restrictions have being added the created restriction can be saved by executing the following statement.
+Once all the required restrictions have been added the created restriction can be saved by executing the following statement.

 [!code-csharp[CS](includes/create-dynamic-services.cs?range=44)]